Nebraska City, Nebraska: Events

 Nebraska City is known as "The Home of Arbor Day".
 In Nebraska City is Arbor Lodge, home of the first Secretary of Agriculture of the United States, J. Sterling Morton, who promoted the planting of trees on the prairie for shade, fruit, and windbreaks.
+An Arbor Day Parade and weekend-long festival takes places annually at the end of April.
 The Arbor Day Foundation has its headquarters in the nearby city of Lincoln, Nebraska.

 Each year, the AppleJack Festival in Nebraska City takes place on the third weekend of September.
 The event has been held for over 40 years.
 It includes such events as a parade, a classic car show, carnival rides, the AppleJack Fun Run/Walk, a quilt show, and craft shows and events all around the city and surrounding area.
 In 2011, a turnout of 40–50,000 visitors was expected.

+Museums

+Nebraska City is home to many museums, including the Arbor Lodge State Historical Park & Mansion, Civil War Veterans Museum, Kregel Windmill Factory Museum, Mayhew Cabin & John Brown's Cave, Missouri River Basin Lewis & Clark Visitor Center, Nebraska City Museum of Firefighting, Nelson House, Old Freighters Museum, and the Wildwood Historic Center.
+Many museums are open odd hours because there are not enough people to work them.

 Government

 Nebraska City has a mayor-commission government system.
 Nebraska City is currently the only municipality in the State of Nebraska that has the commissioner form of government.

 The Nebraska City commissioner model does not utilize representatives from precinct divisions of the city.
 The commissioners are elected citywide; each has a specific departmental role.
 These roles are: Mayor-Commissioner of Public Affairs and Public Safety, Finance Commissioner, Parks and Recreation Commissioner, Public Works Commissioner, and Streets Commissioner.
-Current office holders are Mayor Bryan Bequette (through December 2024); Finance Commissioner Cole Sharp (December 2026); Parks and Recreation Commissioner Patrick Wehling (December 2024); Public Works Commissioner Ron Osovski (December 2024); and Streets Commissioner Joe Chaney (December 2026).
+Current office holders are Mayor Bryan Bequette (through December 2028); Finance Commissioner Cole Sharp (December 2026); Parks and Recreation Commissioner Patrick Wehling (December 2028); Public Works Commissioner Ron Osovski (December 2028); and Streets Commissioner Joe Chaney (December 2026).

-The city is in the 1st state legislative district, as of 2022 & is represented by state senator Julie Slama in the Nebraska Legislature.
+The city is in the 1st state legislative district, as of 2022, & is represented by state senator Robert Hallstrom in the Nebraska Legislature.